Siddhcreator-1706/Blackjack_V1.02/README.md

 - **RESTART** - Reset current game

 [![Watch the video](https://img.youtube.com/vi/28bWt65PhqY/0.jpg)](https://youtu.be/28bWt65PhqY)
-# 🃏 The HOTA Blackjack Game
+# 🃏 The JHOTA Blackjack Game

 Click the image above to watch the gameplay video on YouTube.

 Using CMake: